westerndigitalcorporation/swerv-ISS/README.md

 RISCV binary code and then run the RISCV binary within the Whisper simulator.
 In particular you would need:

-1. A Linux machine to host the RISCV toolchain and Whisper.
+1. A Linux machine to host the RISCV tool-chain and Whisper.

-2. The RISCV toolchain which contains a cross-compiler to compile C/C++ code to RISCV binary.
+2. The RISCV tool-chain which contains a cross-compiler to compile C/C++ code to RISCV binary.
 The tool chain can be downloaded from [github.](https://github.com/riscv/riscv-gnu-toolchain)